 Enterprise-grade security with code filtering and privacy controls

-Learning from your style to provide increasingly personalized suggestions
+Learning from your coding style to provide increasingly personalized suggestions

 Copilot excels at inline code completion and understanding coding patterns.
-While it lacks the agentic capabilities of newer tools, its reliability and speed make it perfect for students learning fundamental programming concepts.
-The tool integrates beautifully with GitHub's ecosystem, automatically understanding your repository context.
+The tool integrates with GitHub's ecosystem, automatically understanding repository context for more accurate suggestions.

 Cline (formerly Claude Dev) represents the cutting edge of agentic AI coding.
 Unlike simple autocomplete tools, Cline can: